Batman R.I.P.: The Black Glove is taking hold

-The Batman of Zur-En-Arrh hunts down and dispatches two small-time members of the Black Glove, and finds that his next destination is Arkham Asylum, armed with nothing but a baseball bat, his Bat-radia, and miscellaneous bits of junk that serve in place of his utility belt.
+The Batman of Zur-En-Arrh hunts down and dispatches two small-time members of Black Glove, and finds that his next destination is Arkham Asylum, armed with nothing but a baseball bat, his Bat-radia, and miscellaneous bits of junk that serve in place of his utility belt.
 Batman and Bat-Mite ultimately make it to Arkham, where Bat-Mite says he cannot follow.
 Inside, Batman is confronted by Joker, who holds Jezebel Jet captive and kills her in front of him using the flowers that make up Joker's laughing gas.

-As Batman regains his sanity and loses consciousness from the same poisonous flowers, Jezebel appears to be okay, the Joker is smiling, Dr. Hurt is there, and everyone is asking Batman "Now do you get it?"
-It is revealed that Jezebel Jet has been a part of the Black Glove all along.
+As Batman regains his sanity and loses consciousness from the same poisonous flowers, Jezebel appears to be okay, the Joker is smiling, Hurt is there, and everyone is asking Batman "Now do you get it?"
+It is revealed that Jezebel Jet has been a part of Black Glove all along.